Family and Consumer Studies 21 - Nutrition » Summer 2023 » Midterm Exam

 Research suggests that consumption of both fermented foods and high-fiber whole foods, such as vegetables, improves the diversity and number of beneficial bacteria in the gut.
 Researchers think that regularly consuming fermented foods has a greater impact on improving gut health compared to regularly consuming high-fiber foods.
 They want to test their hypothesis by comparing changes to gut bacteria in people who will consume fermented foods every day for six weeks with those who will consume high-fiber vegetables each day for six weeks.
 Which type of research design will the scientists consider?

-A. A case study
+A. A laboratory study

-B. A laboratory study
+B. An intervention study

-C. An intervention study
+C. A double-blind study

-D. A double-blind study
+D. A case study

 E. An epidemiological study